LIVESTREAMING: Pure FM Sports with Bright Kankam Boadu

 Source: www.ghanaweb.com

-Ace Ghanaian sports journalist Bright Kankam Boadu is live with another edition of the Pure Sports on Kumasi-based Pure 95.7 FM.
+Renowned sports journalist, Bright Kankam Boadu, popularly known as BKB, is live with another edition of the Pure Sports on Kumasi-based Pure 95.7 FM.

-The weekly sports morning show hosted by the journalist with close to two decades of experience in the sports journalism field discusses all the trending news in the world of sports.
+The weekly sports morning show hosted by the sports journalist discusses all the trending news in the world of sports.

-This episode of Pure FM Sports will preview the FIFA World Cup qualifier between the Warriors of Zimbabwe and the Black Stars of Ghana in Harare today at 1 pm.
+In today's edition, the panelists will be discussing the just-ended FIFA World Cup qualifiers with emphasis on the Group G battle, as Ghana still trails South Africa by a point after the matchday four games.

-Ghana currently occupies the second position in Group G after three games.
+Ghana currently occupies the second position in Group G after four games.

 Watch the show below: